-• Communication with management: Residents were asked about how they interacted with their Housing Authorities in this peer group in the last 12 months.
+• Communication with management: Residents were asked about how they interacted with their Housing Authorities in the last 12 months.
 The table below shows what percentage of residents said they did each of the following:

-Norwell Housing Authority Small LHAs in Metro Boston Entire State Felt they were usually or always treated with courtesy and respect when they contacted management 83% 81% 83% Knew the Executive Director held a meeting with residents 22% 47% 42%
+Scituate Housing Authority Small LHAs in Metro Boston Entire State Felt they were usually or always treated with courtesy and respect when they contacted management 89% 86% 83% Knew the Executive Director held a meeting with residents 84% 63% 41%

-\ Small LHAs in Metro Boston: Abington, Ashland, Avon, Bellingham, Blackstone, Braintree, Cohasset, Hingham, Holbrook, Holliston, Hopedale, Hull, Malden, Medfield, Medford, Medway, Mendon, Millis, Milton, Needham, Newton, Norwell, Rockland, Scituate, Sharon, Walpole, and Winchester.
+^{} Small LHAs in Metro Boston include: Abington, Ashland, Avon, Bellingham, Blackstone, Braintree, Cohasset, Hingham, Holbrook, Holliston, Hopedale, Hull, Malden, Medfield, Medford, Medway, Mendon, Millis, Milton, Needham, Newton, Norwell, Rockland, Scituate, Sharon, Walpole, and Winchester.
+(Please note that survey data may not have been received from each one of these LHAs.)